Assistant Attorney General

 Child Protection Section - Full-Time; Anchorage Office

 The Child Protection section of the Department of Law is looking for a talented, energetic, and hard-working full-time attorney who wants to become a member of our dynamic legal team in our Anchorage office.
 If you want to be a part of a collegial, collaborative and professionally inspiring workplace, we hope you will consider joining us.
-The Department will begin evaluating and hiring for this position on May 18, 2018.
+The Department will begin evaluating and hiring for this position on June 4, 2018.
 Applications received after that date will be considered if the position remains available.
-Applicants who have previously applied for openings in the Child Protection Section should reapply.
-The previous pools have been closed out.
+Attorneys who applied for this position in response to the May 2018 recruitment notice will automatically be considered for this vacancy and need not resubmit an application.
 Applicants who have questions about the position should contact the section supervisor identified below.

 The Civil Division of the Department of Law is the State of Alaska’s chief legal office in civil matters.
 The Department of Law is comprised of 13 different sections throughout the state and is considered the “largest law firm” in Alaska.